DavSDeveloper/DavSDeveloper/README.md

 # Hi there, I'm David Serna Restrepo! 👋

 Welcome to my GitHub profile!
 I'm a passionate Junior Front End Developer with a strong foundation in software development, web applications, and innovative technologies.
-Currently, I'm pursuing a degree in Systems and Computer Engineering at Universidad del Quindío while working at N1 as a Front End Developer.
+Currently, I'm pursuing a degree in Systems and Computer Engineering at Universidad del Quindío.
 Here's a bit more about me:

 ## 🚀 About Me

-- 🔭 I’m currently working on web applications at N1 using **React.js** and **Tailwind CSS**.
 - 🌱 I’m always learning and expanding my skills in **Java**, **Python**, **JavaScript**, and more.
 - 💬 Ask me about **web development**, **database management**, and **cloud technologies**.
 - 📫 How to reach me: [sernarestrepo.dav@gmail.com](mailto:sernarestrepo.dav@gmail.com)
 - ⚡ Fun fact: I love blending creativity with technology to build effective solutions.

-## 💼 Experience

-### N1 | Junior Front End Developer
-**January 2025 - Present**

-- Developing high-quality web applications using **React.js** and **Tailwind CSS**.
-- Continuously improving my skills in front-end development and contributing innovative solutions.

 ## 🎓 Education